 How to find a Reputable Breeder

 Finding a reputable registered breeder is an important part of finding a new pet.
-Different types of registrations can mean different things and registration alone is not necessarily a guarantee that the animals are bred or cared for according to any consistent guidelines.
+There are two key areas to look at - what makes a breeder 'reputable', and then what (if any) registration do they have.
+A breeders registration type governs how they are regulated and registration alone is not necessarily a guarantee that the animals are bred or cared for according to any consistent guidelines.

-The blue icons that appear on Perfect Pets breeder profiles and listings represent the answers to our breeder Q&A checklist (eg. see and click on image below).
-The breeders full answers can be found by clicking on ''show breeder checklist Q&A''.
+Perfect Pets has been helping pet lovers connect with reputable breeders for over 10 years.
+The blue icons that appear on Perfect Pets breeder profiles and listings can help you learn more about the breeder and their practices (eg. see and click on image below).
+The breeders full answers to a set of key questions can be found by clicking on ''show breeder checklist Q&A''.
 The questions relate to registration, club activity, treatment of breeding females, health, socialisation, and ongoing support.
 The answers highlight responsible, ethical and caring breeding practices.

 The Q&A highlights the important questions you should ask if you are thinking about buying a pet from a breeder.